abeggchr/ui-testing-travel-guide/slides/transscript.md

 * TestCafe - restricted to js.
 Hard to run on multiple browsers, faster and easier installation.
 Better support for debugging.
 New tool - small community.
 * Katalon Studio - Record/playback with page object models support.
 Software tool, has been built with readily usable features.
 You just need to configure the software and use it for automation.
 Programming knowledge not required.

-#### Commercial Products

-There are commercial products like "Ranorex" or "Tosca".
-The come with a price tag and a lot of features you probably do not need like:

-* test case management
-* testing non-web UIs
-* test data generation
-* test case recording
-* test-data setup

 Now when you know where is your team strong at and what you want to achieve with the UI tests, you have to request some features that your tool should have if you want to have this journey successful in long-term way.

 #### Features that every UI testing tool has to consider